 Answer: Westinghouse Electric

-- To keep everyone in different countries on the same page, energy efficiency in transportation is measured in meters per what precious unit of energy named for an English physicist?
-And don't just pop down one letter.
+76. To keep everyone in different countries on the same page, energy efficiency in transportation is measured in meters per what precious unit of energy named for an English physicist?

 Answer: Phonograph

-- What 19th-century Scottish scientist was responsible for the classical theory of electromagnetic radiation, the first time explaining electricity as a separate manifestation than magnetism and light?
+78. What 19th-century Scottish scientist was responsible for the classical theory of electromagnetic radiation, the first explaining electricity as a separate manifestation not magnetism and light?

 Answer: James Clerk Maxwell